-

 Batch-based data ingestion processes data piled up over a time period.
 For example, you’ve a history of purchase orders in physical form that you now want to move to ERP.
 Then you can plan a one-time batch flow for the entire digitization of files.

+There can be more recurring use cases of batch processing as well.
 Let's say you use third-party analytics software for inventory forecast or financial reporting.
 You might want to move data to that platform monthly, quarterly, or as required for analytics.
 Batch ingestion is for more strategic tasks and less for regular operations.

 Real-time data ingestion